Approximation Bounds for Random Neural Networks and Reservoir Systems: Integral representations of sufficiently regular functions

 \section{Integral representations of sufficiently regular functions}

-A key ingredient in the proofs of the approximation results in this paper is the following proposition, which establishes an integral representation for sufficiently regular functions.
-In probabilistic terms, it shows that for all $R>0$, any sufficiently regular function $f$ can be represented on $B_M$ as the difference of two functions of type ${\bf v} \mapsto c\E[\max({\bf v}\cdot {\bf U} + \zeta,0)]$ for some constant $c>0$, some random variables ${\bf U}$ and $\zeta$ admitting a Lebesgue-density with certain integrability properties and satisfying $\|{\bf U}\|\leq R$ and $|\zeta| \leq \max(M R,1)$, $\P$-a.s.
+A key ingredient in the proofs of the approximation results in this paper {are certain integral representations of sufficiently regular functions.
+We provide a first result in Proposition~\ref{prop:SmoothRepresentation} below.
+Variations of this result under weaker conditions will be developed later on in the article.
+In probabilistic terms, Proposition~\ref{prop:SmoothRepresentation}} shows that for all $R>0$, any sufficiently regular function $f$ can be represented on $B_M$ as the difference of two functions of type ${\bf v} \mapsto c\E[\max({\bf v}\cdot {\bf U} + \zeta,0)]$ for some constant $c>0$, some random variables ${\bf U}$ and $\zeta$ admitting a Lebesgue-density with certain integrability properties and satisfying $\|{\bf U}\|\leq R$ and $|\zeta| \leq \max(M R,1)$, $\P$-a.s.